W. Kent Anger lab

 Dr. Anger chaired the committee that recommended the ATSDR Adult Environmental Neurobehavioral Test Battery (AENTB), developed the AENTB Test Manual (Amler, Anger, Sizemore, 1995; available from CROET), and has trained AENTB Examiners for several ATSDR field evaluations.
 He also led the development of the Operational Guide and coordinated the 10-country cross-cultural assessment (Anger et al., 1993) of the World Health Organization-recommended Neurobehavioral Core Test Battery (NCTB).
 The NCTB and AENTB are the two consensus neurobehavioral test batteries to study neurotoxic disorders and the lab provides periodic training courses for these batteries at international meetings or individually as requested.
-Pictured right is Dr. Anger in a field trip to Egypt to collect pesticide exposure data for an NIEHS-funded grant on pesticide biomarkers and behavioral effects of exposure.

 The lab has also provided assistance with the development of independent testing systems and test batteries as well as the Pediatric Environmental Neurobehavioral Test Battery (PENTB).
 Dr. Rohlman specializes in neurobehavioral assessment of children exposed to neurotoxic chemicals, especially pesticides.
 Pictured right is data collection in a study of children in Oregon.